 Just like with Keratin hair, the hot fusion method ensures a long-lasting look.
-Just be sure to get a higher quality tape that won’t fall out while you are asleep.
-If you find a piece or two on your sheets in the morning, just re-apply them with a new tape and don’t stress about it.
+Just be sure to get a higher-quality tape that won’t fall out while you are asleep.
+If you find a piece or two on your sheets in the morning, just re-apply them with a new tape, and don’t stress about it.

 if you don’t want for it to fall out while you are asleep.

 Unlike the last two types, stick extensions don’t require any heat.
-You would think it can affect sleeping regime, but that’s false.
+You would think it can affect your sleeping regime, but that’s false.
 As long as your strands are installed properly, you can sleep with i-tip hair extensions.

 Because of the cold fusion attachment method, one can safely sleep with micro ring loop extensions.
-These strands were designed that way and should not be taken off prior bedtime.
+These strands were designed that way and should not be taken off before bedtime.
 Just be sure to tweak strands from time to time as your hair grows.

-Otherwise, there is a risk of some strands falling out due to lose loops.
+Otherwise, there is a risk of some strands falling out due to loose loops.
 Make sure that the installation is done properly and by a professional.
-If you want to be extra safe, you can braid your hair or collect into a ponytail for reducing that strain.
+If you want to be extra safe, you can braid your hair or collect it into a ponytail for reducing that strain.
 See the tips below for more details.

 For wefts and sew-in hair, it all depends on the attachment type.
-The general consensus is that you may safely sleep with weft hair extensions installed.
+The consensus is that you may safely sleep with weft hair extensions installed.
 Otherwise, it would be inconvenient to take them out every single time you are going to bed.

 If you have attached wefts using a sew-in method, be happy!
 Sleeping with such extensions as comfortable as sleeping without any additional hair.

 Some would go even as far as to say that wefts are the comfiest extensions for sleeping.